-We have audited the accompanying Financial Statements of Axtel Industries Limited ("the Company") which comprise the BalanceSheet as at March 31,2025, the Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes inEquity,Statement of Cash Flows for the year then ended, and notes to the financial statement, including a summary of significantaccounting policies and other explanatory information (hereinafter referred to as the "financial statements").
+We have audited the accompanying Financial Statements of Axtel Industries Limited ("the Company") which comprise the BalanceSheet as at March 31,2026, the Statement of Profit and Loss (including Other Comprehensive Income), Statement of Changes inEquity, Statement of Cash Flows for the year then ended, and notes to the financial statement, including a summary of significantaccounting policies and other explanatory information (hereinafter referred to as the "financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements givethe information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair view in conformitywith the Indian Accounting Standards ("Ind AS") prescribed under section 133 of the Act read with the Companies (Indian AccountingStandard) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs ofthe Company as at March 31,2025, its profit, total comprehensive income, changes in equity and its cash flows for the year endedon that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements givethe information required by the Companies Act, 2013 (the "Act") in the manner so required and give a true and fair view in conformitywith the Indian Accounting Standards ("Ind AS") prescribed under section 133 of the Act read with the Companies (Indian AccountingStandard) Rules, 2015, as amended, ("Ind AS") and other accounting principles generally accepted in India, of the state of affairs ofthe Company as at March 31,2026, its profit, total comprehensive income, changes in equity and its cash flows for the year ended onthat date.

 Basis for opinion

 We conducted our audit of thestandalone financial statements in accordance with the Standards on Auditing ("SA"s) specified undersection 143 (10) of the Act.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for theaudit of the financial statements section of our report.
 We are independent of the Company in accordance with the code of ethicsissued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our auditof thefinancial statements under the provisions of the Act and the rules made thereunder, and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the ICAI's Code of Ethics.
-We believe that the audit evidence obtainedby us is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.
+We believe that the audit evidence obtained byus is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.

 Key audit matters